zeroflucs-given/charybdis/README.md

 complex conditions.

 ### Upsert
-Upserts are operations that can either insert or update data.
-They're essentially an `insert` that doesn't check if the data already exists.
+Upserts are operations that can either update or update data.
+They're essentially an `update` that doesn't check if the data already exists.
 This allows for fire-and-forget data writing, where you don't want to read existing data first.
 This generally should be used in scenarios where the consequences of writing data over the top of existing data has no material consequence and no secutity implications.